Ebube-Ochemba/alx-zero_day/README.md

 ## The Things I learnt

 - Source Code Management
+> An overview of source code management
 - Git and GitHub
 > How to create and setup a Git and GitHub account.
 - Repository Basics
-> 0x01 - How to create a Personal Access Token on Github.
+> 0x01 How to create a Personal Access Token on Github
-> 0x02 - How to create a clone repositories.
+> 0x02 How to create a clone repositories
-> 0x03 - What is a README and how to write one.
+> 0x03 What is a README and how to write one
 - README Guidelines
 > Tips for writing good READMEs.
 - Version Control